Skip to main content

 Nuggets of Sholay: Ten - Maine Aapka Namak Khaya Hai Sardar

 I must confess that bringing this series of Sholay nuggets to you has been an immensely joyful experience.
-The many hours and days of research, thinking and writing have provided me an escape from the otherwise dull period of the wretched lockdown.
+The many hours and days of research, thinking, and writing have provided me an escape from the otherwise dull period of the wretched lockdown.
 And I hope you are enjoying reading it too!
 In this episode, I'm digging out a proverb that is neatly ensconsed in the famous ' Kitne Aadmi The ' scene.
 Muhavra: Kisika Namak Khana (เค•िเคธिเค•ा เคจเคฎเค• เค–ाเคจा) Did you realise that Gabbar Singh (the Late Amjad Khan) is introduced well after the first hour of the film?
-Surprising, considering the import and gravity of the character, but Salim-Javed were true masters at the art of storytelling, and they surely had very good reason to do so.
-Anyway, when Gabbar is diabolically playing the Russian Roulette of bullets with the three hapless dacoits, at 1h.10m, Kaalia (the Late Viju Khote) s-s-s-s-stammers, ' S-S-S-Sardar, Maine Aapka Namak Khaya Hai, Sardar .'
-To which, we all k...
+Surprising, considering the import and gravity of the character, but Salim-Javed were true masters at the art of storytelling.
+Anyway, when Gabbar is diabolically playing Russian Roulette with three hapless dacoits, at 1h 10m, Kaalia (the Late Viju Khote) stammers: S-S-S-Sardar, Maine Aapka Namak Khaya ...